DitherWither/OxyWeb/README.md

 ## Building

-To build a podman image, run
+To build a docker image, run
 ```bash
 scripts/build.sh
 ```
 and it should generate an image called `oxyweb:latest`.

-It should also work with docker

 ## Build/Run locally